tmasch/bpf_be/documentation/README.md

 Region > Town > Building > Building Part > Multi-part artwork
 Text > Chapter > Passage > Quotation

 Iconography records can contain variants.
 In this case, there is one or more criteria, each with several options that may or may not be mutually exclusive (e.g. criterion: "with sword", options "yes", "no", "uncertain", "to be determined").
 The Iconography is hence determined by the indication of an Iconography record and a list the IDS of all selected options.
-It is also possible to have some Criteria that appear rarely, and that have only one Option with an ID, selectedif the Criterion applies.
+It is also possible to have some Criteria that appear rarely, and that have only one Option with an ID, selected if the Criterion applies.
+The records 'Theme of a Cycle' are similar to the Iconography records, but probably do not need variants.

 Similar systems of variants would probably used for records describing elements of coats-of-arms (e.g., for different tinctures or postures of heraldic lions).
 Hence, they should be separate from e.g. the record of the animal 'lion' (I thought of having similarly separate records for attributes and elements of emblems, but this may not be necessary)